VITAL FACULTY ASSOCIATE PROGRAM

-The Faculty Associate Program was designed to provide the opportunity and the time for tenured faculty members to pursue a special interest related to teaching and/or students’ learning.
+The Faculty Associate Program provides the opportunity and the time for the following groups of faculty to pursue a special interest related to teaching and/or students’ learning: (1) tenured faculty members; and (2) faculty members who hold full-time, permanent continuing non-tenure track positions and who have been at Villanova for six or more years.
 Faculty Associates spend a semester working with VITAL on a project of their choice that must have the potential to enrich teaching and learning at Villanova and thus strengthen Villanova’s academic community.
 Faculty Associates meet regularly with the director of VITAL for project design and consultation on implementation and assessment.

 Current Faculty Associate: